OdyAsh/OdyAsh-Notes/Islamic Stories/Arabs/Before Muhammad.excalidraw.md

 ---

 excalidraw-plugin: parsed
-tags: [excalidraw, Islam]
+tags: [excalidraw, Before-Muhammad]

 ---
 ==⚠  Switch to EXCALIDRAW VIEW in the MORE OPTIONS menu of this document. ⚠==

 # Text Elements
-History of Arabs ^x0IoN67T
+Before Muhammad ^x0IoN67T

 Yemen ^r9h0xcyQ